How to Become a Medical Illustrator

 Many medical illustrators work in research labs, health centers, and hospitals, so it’s a creative career that requires a science background, that’s why I said it’s specific and often unreplaceable by let’s say a normal illustrator.

-Some medical illustrators specialized in making 3D modeling and animations.
+Some medical illustrators specialize in making 3D modeling and animations.
 In this case, software skill is a must.

 There are also self-employed medical illustrators who own biomedical companies, publishing companies, etc. Others prefer to work as freelance illustrators because they have more freedom and flexibility.